sksamuel/samstack/README.md

      bespoke.
    * A good rule of thumb in my opinion is, if you have an implementation of an interface called `MyInterfaceImpl` then you don't need the interface because you have no natural name for the implementation.

+* Avoid ORMs
+  * Unless you have a ton of CRUD to write, it's easier to just write SQL by hand.
+  * Spring JDBC Template is a simple set of helpers around JDBC calls.

 ## Libraries